Skip to main content

 • Change inside quotes: ci"

-These aren’t shortcuts to memorize — they’re a language. d is delete. w is word. d + w = delete word.
+These aren’t shortcuts to memorize — they’re a language. d = delete, w = word.
 Once you learn the grammar, you can express any edit as a sentence.

 The Catch

-The learning curve is vertical.
-I spent my first two weeks being slower than I ever was in VS Code.
-But after a month, I crossed the efficiency threshold — and I’ve never looked back.
+First two weeks I was slower than I’d ever been.
+But after a month, I crossed the threshold — and never looked back.

 Your editor should feel like an extension of thought.
 For me, that’s Neovim.